mattsemar/dsp-personal-logistics/readme.md

 endgame experience.
 It does not alter save games in any way, and as of the latest release available on 2021-Oct-04 does not trigger the game's abnormality checks so should not affect achievements or milestones.
 Its intent is to improve QOL and a good deal of effort has been taken to respect the game's built-in costs for item transportation.
-Logistics vessel speed is the limiting factor on item deliver (as well as warper availability) so leveling up vessel speed should provide noticeable increases in transportation time
+Logistics vessel speed is the limiting factor on item delivery (as well as warper availability) so leveling up vessel speed should provide noticeable increases in transportation time

 ### Buffer